 - Weak bones (osteoporosis).
-Research suggests that taking fish oil alone or together with calcium and evening primrose oil seems to slow the rate of bone loss and increase bone density at the thigh bone (femur) and spine in elderly people with osteoporosis.
+Research suggests that taking fish oil alone or together with calcium and evening primrose oil slows the rate of bone loss and increases bone density at the thigh bone (femur) and spine in elderly people with osteoporosis.

 - Psychosis.
 Some research shows that taking a fish oil supplement might help prevent full psychotic illness from developing in teenagers and young adults with mild symptoms.
 These effects of fish oil have not been tested in older people.